 Once you arrive at the center, trained health care providers will take charge of you.

 During your first sessions, you may have some nausea, cramping, dizziness, and headaches.
 This may go away after a few sessions, but be sure to tell your providers if you feel unwell.
 Your providers may be able to adjust your treatment to help you feel more comfortable.

 Having too much fluid in your body that needs to be removed can cause symptoms.
 This is why you should follow a strict kidney dialysis diet.
 Your provider will go over this with you.

 How long your dialysis session lasts depends on:

 Getting dialysis does take a lot of time, and it will take some getting used to.
-However, between sessions, you can go about your daily routine.
+Between sessions, you can still go about your daily routine.

 Getting kidney dialysis does not have to keep you from traveling or working.
-There are many dialysis centers across the U.S. and in many foreign countries.
-If you plan to travel, you’ll need to make appointments ahead of time during your time away from home.
+There are many dialysis centers across the United States and in many other countries.
+If you plan to travel, you will need to make appointments ahead of time.

 Call your doctor if you notice:

 Also call your doctor if any of the following symptoms are severe or last more than 2 days:

 Daugirdas JT, Blake PG, Ing TS, eds.
 Handbook of Dialysis.
 5th ed.
 Philadelphia, PA: Wolters Kluwer Health; 2015.